Discover Amsterdam

 Car travel, parking and taxis

-Cars may travel around the city as normal on the day preceding King's Day but traffic in the city centre is severely restricted on the day itself with the entire city centre being closed off to cars from 07:30 onwards.
+• Cars may travel around the city as usual on the day preceding King's Day but traffic in the city centre is severely restricted on the day itself, with the entire city centre being closed off to cars from 07:30 onwards.

-The car restrictions in place on King’s Day mean that leaving your car at a designated park and ride location is the best option.
+• The car restrictions on King’s Day mean leaving your car at a designated park and ride location is the best option.
 Please note that the P+R RAI location will be closed on King's Day.

 Timings and opening hours

-The citywide street market begins very early on King’s Day morning, officially at 06:00.
+• The citywide vrijmarkt (street market) begins early on King’s Day morning, officially at 06:00 and runs until 20:00.

-Shops are permitted to open on King’s Day, but the majority of high street stores close for the day.
+• Shops are permitted to open on King’s Day, but most high street stores close for the day.
 For example, shops on the Kalverstraat usually stay closed.
-Most larger supermarkets do open for part of the day and smaller neighbourhood supermarkets are usually open for business.
+Most larger supermarkets are open for part of the day, and smaller neighbourhood supermarkets are generally open for business.

 Tickets

-Please note that you will need to buy a ticket in advance if you would like to attend one of the major organised parties.
+• Please note that you must buy a ticket in advance if you would like to attend one of the major organised parties.
 More information on the citywide street market and King's Day parties.